mohammed28s/PhishingScan/README.md

 Usage
 Running the Application

-Start the application:mvn spring-boot:run
+Start the application:
+mvn spring-boot:run

-Or, build and run the JAR file:mvn package java -jar target/PhishingScan-1.0.0.jar
+Or, build and run the JAR file: mvn package java -jar target/PhishingScan-1.0.0.jar

 Access the API at http://localhost:8080.

 Testing with Postman or cURL